0xJDow/rogue-mysql-server/README.md

 # rogue-mysql-server
-Modified version of the 'rogue-mysql-server.py' script from https://landgrey.me/blog/11/.
+Modified version of the 'rogue-mysql-server.py' script from https://landgrey.me/blog/11/ to exploit JDBC connection string deserialization.
 All credit to the original author.

 ## Usage: